-- follow the same rules and procedures for Family Functioning Assessment as other assessments of suspected child abuse or neglect, insofar as possible, documenting any reason for not following the established protocol; - Follow the plan that was established by the two jurisdictions for handling the case, which may include a courtesy interview only.
+- Follow the same rules and procedures for Family Functioning Assessment as other assessments of suspected child abuse or neglect, insofar as possible, documenting any reason for not following the established protocol; - Follow the plan that was established by the two jurisdictions for handling the case, which may include a courtesy interview only.
 Depending upon the case situation, it may be necessary for both counties to work together to conduct a Family Functioning Assessment.
 Workers may travel to another county to conduct an interview at the discretion of the Supervisors involved.
 The decision should be made in consideration of what will be the most effective manner for the child in which to conduct the assessment.
-Generally, the child's county of residence would be considered the Ahome@ county and the county in which the alleged incident occurred would conduct any necessary courtesy interviews, which means if both parents live in the same county, but the abuse occurred in another county, the county where the child resides would be the primary investigator; - If the parents live in separate counties, the county where the abusive caretaker resides/county where abuse occurred would be the primary investigator; - A petition may be filed where the child resides, where the alleged abuse or neglect occurred, where the custodial respondent or one of the other respondents resides, or to the judge of the court in vacation.
+Generally, the child's county of residence would be considered the Ahome@ county and the county in which the alleged incident occurred would conduct any necessary courtesy interviews, which means if both parents live in the same county, but the abuse occurred in another county, the county where the child resides would be the primary investigator; - If the parents live in separate counties, the county where the abusive caretaker resides/county where abuse occurred would be the primary investigator; - A petition may be filed where the child resides, where the alleged abuse or neglect occurred, where the custodial respondent or one of the other respondents resides, or to the judge of the Court in vacation.
 A petition may be filed in only one county.

-4.29 Family Functioning Assessments Involving Certain Abandoned Children (Safe Haven)

-The West Virginia Code Chapter 49-4-201 mandates the acceptance of certain abandoned children by hospitals or health care facilities, without court order.
-The statute permits hospitals or health care facilities to take possession of a child if the child is voluntarily delivered to the hospital or health care facility by the child's parent within thirty days of the child's birth and the parent did not express intent to return for the child.
+4.29 Family Functioning Assessments Involving Safe Haven Children health care facilities to take possession of a child if the child is voluntarily delivered to the hospital or health care facility by the child's parent within 30 days of the child's birth and the parent did not express intent to return for the child.
 The hospital or health care facility may not require the parent to identify themselves and shall respect the parent's desire to remain anonymous.
 The hospital or health care facility must notify CPS by the close of the first business day after the date the parent left the child, that it has taken possession of the child.
 Any information provided by the parent shall be given to CPS by the hospital or health care facility.